 \subsection{Organization}

 The rest of the paper is organized as follows: In Section ~\ref{Preliminaries}, we recall briefly Macaulay-Buchberger theorem over fields.
-In Section ~\ref{Characterization}, we give a necessary and sufficient condition for the quotient ring $A[x_1,\ldots,x_n]/\mathfrak{a}$ to be free.
-In Section ~\ref{M-B}, we give the Macaulay-Buchberger basis theorem for free $A$-modules if $A[x_1,\ldots,x_n]/\mathfrak{a}$ is free along with an algorithm to compute an $A$-module basis.
+In Section ~\ref{Characterization}, we give a necessary and sufficient condition for the quotient ring $A[x_1,\ldots,x_n]/\mathfrak{a}$ to have a free $A$-module representation w.r.t. a Gr\"obner basis.
+In Section ~\ref{M-B}, we give the Macaulay-Buchberger basis theorem for a free $A$-module, $A[x_1,\ldots,x_n]/\mathfrak{a}$, along with an algorithm to compute an $A$-module basis.
 We study two special cases of the coefficient ring, $A$ in Section ~\ref{specialcases}.
 In Section ~\ref{borderbases}, we extend Border basis to $A[x_1,\ldots,x_n]$ directly, the characterization enables us to do so.